Rhode Island / Providence County

 Healthcare

-Greenville residents have convenient access to quality healthcare, with major hospitals like Landmark Medical Center and Fatima Hospital nearby.
-The area boasts a high rate of health insurance coverage at 96%, along with an above-average number of physicians per capita.
+Greenville residents have access to quality healthcare, with major hospitals like Landmark Medical Center and Fatima Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 3.1 per 1,000 people and 96.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Landmark Medical Center